jpletner/Vanilla-JS-Browser/README.md

-# Vanill JavaScript in the Browser Workshop
+# Vanilla JavaScript in the Browser Workshop

-This is the boilerplate app that we will be working on for the workshop.
+This is a repo created to participate in the San Diego JS Meetup Vanilla JS Workshop.
 For overview, setup instructions, and workshop content, please visit [http://sandiegojs.org/vanilla-browser-docs](http://sandiegojs.org/vanilla-browser-docs)

-# Vanilla-JS-Browser